Aryan-K1359/House-price-prediction/README.md

 Data Overview:

-The dataset is loaded from sklearn.datasets.fetch_california_housing() , which provides a regression dataset with the following features:
+The dataset is loaded from sklearn.datasets.fetch_housing() , which provides a regression dataset with the following features:

 - MedInc - Median income in block group.
 - HouseAge - Median house age in block group.